 Bringing a claim

-Prior to bringing a claim for pregnancy and maternity discrimination the job applicant or employee would be required to follow the Acas early conciliation process.
+Prior to bringing a claim for pregnancy and maternity discrimination the job applicant or employee would be required to follow the Advisory, Conciliation and Arbitration Service’s (Acas) early conciliation process.
 In certain cases it may also have been appropriate to have raised a grievance.

 Any claims must usually be lodged within three months (less a day) from when the discriminatory act occurred.
 The time limit is subject though to the early conciliation rules for extending time.

 This guide is intended for guidance only and should not be relied upon for specific advice.